Bob Irwin: Career

+Irwin purchased 4 acre of land to construct a wildlife refuge, and constructed the Beerwah Reptile Park.

 Irwin also resigned from his role as manager of Ironbark Station at Blackbutt where he lived, moving to a new 240 ha property surrounded by forest and national park between Kingaroy and Murgon where he would continue his son's conservation work.

 Irwin's memoir, The Last Crocodile Hunter: A Father and Son Legacy, was released on 25 October 2016.

-Innovations

-Irwin's foresight and innovation in captive care, breeding, and handling of native Australian animals set a new benchmark for wildlife welfare in Australia.
-Irwin was noted in the conservation sector for utilizing non-violent capture techniques which were then largely unemployed, such as proximity lassoing, hooding, trapping, and netting instead of the more common tranquilizers, chains, or other potentially harmful methods.
-Irwin would also come to strike bargains with the government, catching problematic or intruding crocodiles in Queensland and in return bringing them to the Reptile Park.
-Irwin, later aided by son Steve, personally caught and raised every crocodile in the Reptile Park, ultimately tallying over 100 crocodiles.